 When I decided it was finally time (past time, actually) to switch my hosting plan to something better, there was one specific feature I wanted — SSDs.
-My sites were crawling along, and I’d had enough.
+My sites were crawling along painfully slowly, and I’d had enough.

 We write plenty about how speed sells and performance is pivotal, but I wasn’t practicing what I preached.
 I had prioritized price over performance when shopping for my last hosting plan and wanted more for my modest collection of websites.

 SSDs, which stand for solid-state drives, are an improved type of storage device that copies, writes, and opens files many times faster than traditional hard-disk drives, or HDDs.
 As the name implies, SSDs contain no moving parts; data is stored in flash-memory microchips, meaning the drives draw less power, create less noise, generate less heat, and last much longer than HDDs.

 Because SSDs are a newer technology (gaining traction and popularity in the early 1990s, as opposed to when HDDs were introduced in the mid-1950s), they are more expensive and typically have less capacity than HDDs.
 While that doesn’t directly affect your hosting experience, you’ll understand why plans with SSDs tend to be pricier, come with lower storage limits — and still appeal to more seasoned web hosting customers.

 Although I was only looking for shared hosting for my personal sites, I’ve combined my research and experience with the rest of the HostingAdvice team to provide a full menu of options for the various levels of SSD hosting.
 Read on to learn about the differences, along with which hosting providers offer the best plans and services.